Summer Hiking Ideas

 Refresh Your Body/Mind/Spirit in the Catskill Mountains

+Summer in the city is beautiful, but sometimes, you just need to get away to the mountains and take a hike.
 Being in the mountains is restorative.
 We breathe a little deeper, lift our faces to the sun overhead, find ourselves smiling for no reason.
-Boy, we must look funny.
-But who cares?
 We're outside, it's springtime, everything smells fresh and nothing but beauty and the open trail lies ahead.

-This spring, head to the Great Northern Catskills to hike in the Catskill Park.
-Feel the cabin fever roll off of your shoulders and let the promise of new beginnings sink in on our favorite hiking trails.
-We guarantee you’ll leave a little lighter in spirit.
+This summerr, head to the Great Northern Catskills to hike in the Catskill Park.
+This close-to-NYC destination allows you to actually feel the cabin fever roll off of your shoulders and let the promise of new beginnings sink in on hiking trails.
+We guarantee you'll leave feeling lighter in spirit.

-Juuust in case you didn't already know, Greene County's waterfalls, mountains and valleys are what inspired America's first truly unique artistic style: The Hudson River School.
+Just in case you didn't already know, Greene County's waterfalls, mountains, and valleys are what inspired America's first truly unique artistic style: The Hudson River School.
 Painters like Frederic Church and Thomas Cole helped bring the concept of wilderness preservation to cities, inspiring vacationers to travel north from NYC to experience the sense of untamed wonder.
 Luckily, the seed of preservation planted by Cole and his contemporaries grew into the Catskill Park, a "Forever Wild" area of New York State, which means that the views these painters captured are for the most part unchanged for today's visitors.
 Start at the Thomas Cole National Historic Site in Catskill and grab a map of the trail.
-Hike to Kaaterskill Falls, view the Hudson River from a rocky ledge, and find Alligator Rock and Sunset Rock – all places immortalized by America's first maverick artists.
-Spring hiking in the Catskills doesn't get any better than this!
+Hike to Kaaterskill Falls, view the Hudson River from a rocky ledge and find Alligator Rock and Sunset Rock – all places immortalized by America's first maverick artists.
+These trails are some of our favorite spring hikes near NYC.